 To our surprise, we have not seen testimonials outperform regular copy in headlines, so we tend not to replace critical copy with social proof; instead, we test and recommend testing social proof as supporting copy.”

 All social proof is not created equal.
 It’s not enough to test your landing page with versus without social proof.
-This old Manpacks landing page with photos and Twitter usernames likely outperformed this old Golden Sands Experience landing page with nameless (and faceless) testimonials.

 It’s less about testing whether or not to include social proof and more about testing how and when you use social proof.
 Here are a few of the elements of social proof that you should be constantly optimizing: